dat320-2014/lab1/ANSWERS.md

 1. Give a brief pros and cons discussion for the two methods to add debug code shown in Listing 2 and Listing 3.
   - **Answer:** *
   Listing2:
-  Pros: Debug options automaticly set at compile Cons:
+  Pros: Debug options automaticly set at compile Cons: Debug can not be set programmaticly
   Listing3:
   Pros: Can set debug programmaticly Cons: Debug not automaticly set *